 Down's syndrome is the most common and best known chromosome problem in humans.
 About 1 in 1,000 babies born in the UK have Down's syndrome.
 It is thought that around 60,000 people with Down's syndrome are living in the UK.
 Down's syndrome is the most common cause of learning disability in the UK.

 There is no test that you can have before conception that will predict whether you will conceive a baby with Down's syndrome.
-Anyone can have a baby with Down's syndrome but a woman's risk increases as she gets older.
+Anyone can have a baby with Down's syndrome but a woman's risk increases as she becomes older.
 Having said that, most Down's syndrome babies are born to younger women.
 This is because, compared with older women, younger women more often have babies.

 Large studies have been carried out to look at the risk of Down's syndrome related to a mother's age and have shown that: